A lot of my writing, these days, seems to be related to video games. It’s what gets the clicks and the coins on this site so . . .

-Left Stick Button: Switch Shoulder View, Zoom (if weapon has an optic)
+- Left Stick Button: Switch Shoulder View, Zoom (if your firearm has an optic)

-Y button: Reload, Un-Jam (when weapon condition gets in the yellow)
+- Y button: Reload, Un-Jam (when firearm condition gets in the yellow)

 Sound plays a big part in the game, attaching a Suppressor is important if you plan on doing a lot of shooting (even if you’re not trying to be stealthy).
 Certain characters, like Maya, are crack shots.
-As soon as you can find an assault rifle, or mag-fed semi auto rifle, equip her with it.
-Also I recommend using full auto fire modes only when dealing with Ferals, charging Juggernauts, and large groups of zombies.
-Otherwise keep your gun in semi-auto at all times.
+As soon as you can find an assault rifle, or mag-fed semiautomatic rifle, equip her with it.
+Also, I recommend using full-auto fire modes only when dealing with a Feral, charging Juggernauts, and large groups of zombies.
+Otherwise, keep your gun in single-shot at all times.

 Vehicles and Driving

-If you haven’t played State of Decay in a while you’re in for a surprise with the vehicles.
+If you haven’t played State of Decay in a while, you’re in for a surprise when it comes to the vehicles.
 Who knew that giving us the ability to place items in the back would make the game infinitely better?
-There are several different types of vehicles in the game, it’s hard to list them from best to worse because they all have their pros and cons.
+There are several different types of vehicles in the game; it’s hard to list them from best to worse because they all have their pros and cons.
 I’ll just leave this up to you to decide so that you don’t look at a Hatchback and think “Oh no!
 Eric said that car sucked!
 I refuse to use that to get back Home.”
-I would say the best vehicle in the main game is the Police Cruiser while the Military Pickup is the best in Lifeline.
+I would say the best vehicle in the main game is the Police Cruiser while the Military Pickup is the best in Lifeline and the Year One Survival Edition.
 It has six Inventory slots, it’s faster than a Sedan, and it’s slightly more durable than one too.

 Running over Zombie Hordes is the best way to dispatch them but your vehicle will take damage after a while.
-Damage is location based, so a good tactic is to back-up into a Horde to prevent your engine from taking damage.
-The Workshop/Machine Shop facility at your Home Base will repair vehicle damage while it’s parked in the designated Parking Spot.
+Damage is location-based, so a good tactic is to back-up into a Horde to prevent your engine from taking damage.
+The Workshop/Machine Shop facility at your Home Base will repair vehicle damage while it’s parked in a designated Parking Spot.
 If you’re not sure if your facility has that ability, look for the engine icon in the Home Page.

 Once you have gained the trust of these characters, and you’re not on a mission, you can switch between them.
-When you do this I recommend equipping them with a good gun and a melee weapon that is both powerful but not too heavy for their traits.
-For example if you find a Survivor with a pistol and a 2x4.
-Give them a Wooden Bat and a Rifle or Shotgun.
-Also it’s a good idea to clear the Inventory of any Survivors you don’t use to explore or do missions with.
-Each time you boot up the game they will have a bunch of Snacks and Painkillers in their Inventory.
-Just give them a melee weapon and a gun; they have infinite ammo when you’re not playing as them so they don’t need any spare rounds.
+When you do this I recommend equipping them with a good gun and a melee weapon that is both powerful, but not too heavy for their traits.
+For example, if you find a Survivor with a pistol and a 2x4, give them a Wooden Bat and a Rifle or Shotgun.
+Also, it’s a good idea to clear the Inventory of any Survivors you don’t use to explore or do missions with.
+Each time you boot up the game, they will have a bunch of Snacks and Painkillers in their Inventory.
+Just give them a melee weapon and a gun; they will have infinite ammo when you’re not playing as them.

 The number of Survivors you can have at your Home Base depends on how many Beds you have set up.
 You also need a certain amount of Survivors before you can move to a new Potential Home Site.
 You recruit Survivors throughout the game (through neighboring Enclaves and Scavengers), but if you need a chance to try recruiting others you can call out to them, with the Home Base’s Radio facility, for 100 Influence.